EU's Juncker offers carrot and stick to eastern states

 But Juncker reserved his most pointed criticism for Poland and Hungary, where nationalist governments have clashed with the Brussels on multiple issues, including a contested judiciary overhaul in Poland and Hungary’s continued rejection of refugees despite the bloc’s top court ruling that they must be taken in.

 “The rule of law means that law and justice are upheld by an independent judiciary,” Juncker said.
-“The judgments of the European Court of Justice have to be respected by all.”
+“The judgements of the European Court of Justice have to be respected by all.”

 “To undermine them, or to undermine the independence of national courts, is to strip citizens of their fundamental rights.
 The rule of law is not optional in the European Union.
 It is a must.”